 Description: This course explores a topic of current interest in the field of learning technology.
+Due to the nature of evolving topics, this course may not be eligible for repeat.

 LTMS 598 - Critical Issues in Teaching Science

 Description: This course explores the integration of learning technologies into a science curriculum.
 Emerging opportunities in learning technologies for active learning, virtual labs, data visualization, media solutions and assessment are investigated.
 Promoting science careers and supporting professional development through the use of learning technologies are also explored.